Identity works with more than 10,000 youth and their families, benefiting tens of thousands of residents of Montgomery County, Maryland.

 The vast majority of our parents are first-generation immigrants, and they face challenges and barriers that directly impact their children’s ability to succeed in school and in life.

-Among a group of 450 Identity parents who were recently surveyed, 9 in 10 said they were foreign born and 8 in 10 said they did not feel comfortable speaking English.
-Five out of 10 had less than a high-school education, and 55% of this group reported completing less than 8th grade.
+Among a group of Identity parents who were recently surveyed, 9 in 10 said they were foreign born and 8 in 10 said they did not feel comfortable speaking English.
+Seven out of 10 had less than a high-school education, and 60% of this group reported completing less than 8th grade.
 We address these challenges and are dedicated to interrupting the intergenerational cycle of poverty.